-Shelley Borror Jackson, head of the International Academy of New York, is constantly amazed by the way her students pick up on additional languages, almost as though through sheer osmosis.
+Shelley Borror Jackson, head of the International Academy of New York (one of the leading language immersion schools in the country) is constantly amazed by the way her students pick up on additional languages, almost as though through sheer osmosis.
 For instance, some of the students enrolled in the Spanish program have, seemingly overnight, learned to count to 10 in Mandarin.

 “They’re swimming in it,” she said.
 “It’s in the air.”